cubist38/cubist38/README.md

 ### Welcome to my profile.
 My fullname is Vuong Gia Huy (Vương Gia Huy in Vietnamese).
-I am a sophomore studying Information Technology (IT) at the University Of Science in Ho Chi Minh City (HCMUS).
+I am a sophomore studying Information Technology (Honors Program) at the University Of Science in Ho Chi Minh City (HCMUS).

 <!--
 **cubist38/cubist38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.